DIY Hicat® Adaptation

 Clean up the end cap & then glue it onto the tube making sure that the 5mm rebate that runs around the edge of the end cap is fully engaged into the tube - if you have a stapler you can also peel back the coir slightly around the edge & staple through to the inside edge of the end cap.

-This completes the easy adaptation but you can use coir fibres made from the off coir off-cut to dress the edge around the end cap if you like & build up the height of this edge so that gap at the top of the unit & ceiling is reduced - cut the coir from the off-cut into 3-4mm long fibres & apply a bead of glue around the end cap edge then sprinkle the fibres on to the glue dabbing on fibres to form a neat detail around the edge of the end cap.
+This completes the easy adaptation but you can use coir fibres made from the off coir off-cut to dress the edge around the end cap if you like & build up the height of this edge so it looks similar to the Wrapped End detail & also reduces the visible gap at the top of the unit & ceiling - cut the coir from the off-cut into 3-4mm long fibres & apply a bead of glue around the end cap edge then sprinkle the fibres on to the glue dabbing on fibres to form a neat detail around the edge of the end cap.

 A hot melt glue gun is best for finishing the end cap as you can build up the edge with a number of separate beads & work the fibres into shape more easily than with contact or modelling adhesive.

-If you want to adapt the unit with a more difficult wrapped end detail you will need to first make a cut longer than the new ceiling height so there is enough excess coir material to form the wrap on the end cap, normally at least 70-80mm - once the cut is made carefully release & strip back the coir from the tube to make a final cut to the new unit length (excluding feet), which again will be your new ceiling height minus 52mm.
+If you want to adapt the unit with a more difficult wrapped end detail you will need to first make a cut longer than the new ceiling height so there is enough excess coir material to form the wrap on the end cap, normally at least 6cm - once the cut is made carefully release & strip back the coir from the tube to make a final cut to the new unit length.

 You will then be all set to carry out the wrapped end detail as illustrated on our DIY Polecat page.

-You will end up with a join but this can finished with fibres to make it presentable or you can dress it with a Hicatch Toy band, which is what we recommend using on two piece units to cover the join.
+You will end up with a join but this can finished with fibres to make it presentable or you can dress it with a Hicatch Toy band, which is what we recommend using on two piece units to cover the join, so factor this into the layout of the adaption - because Tomcat & Fatcat units have internal surfaces finishes these will need to be trimmed back after the cut has been made to allow the disc to be fitted.

-The section to be cut out should be centred between the access holes where possible & you will need to work around the shelf position if you have one between these holes & decide if you need to cut out the shelf completely or can work around it, which is preferred as it will be stronger after the adaptation - typically a shelf will sit 200mm below the centre of the Access Hole above it & you need to make sure that after making the cut you have enough room to form rebates up to the shelf – see below.
+The section to be cut out should be centred between the Access Holes where possible & you will need to work around the shelf position if you have one between these holes & decide if you need to cut out the shelf completely or can work around it, which is preferred as it will be stronger after the adaption - typically a shelf will sit 200mm below the centre of the Access Hole above it & you need to make sure that after making the cut you have enough room to form rebates up to the shelf – see below.

-As per the Polecat instructions, once you’ve worked out your dimensions you can use masking tape to mark-up the position of the cuts noting that it’s best to place the tape over the section to be cut out, not the sections that are remaining, as when you remove the tape you may fray the coir fibres when pulling it off.
+As per Option 1, once you’ve worked out your dimensions you can use masking tape to mark-up the position of the cuts noting that it’s best to place the tape over the section to be cut out, not the sections that are remaining, as when you remove the tape you may fray the coir fibres when pulling it off.

 The cuts are best made with a fine saw, either hand or jigsaw, & if using a jigsaw you can drill a small pilot hole on the cut line to get you started - using a blade to cut around the line before making the cut will also help stop the weaved strands fraying & pulling.